 Inflation is currently steady and unemployment falling.
 Therefore, looking forward we can expect interest rates to rise.
 Since we are budgeting using long term interest rate assumptions, this should not represent a problem in the short to medium term.

 Changes to the regulatory system introduced by the Scottish Housing Regulator will continue to be a burden.
-A review of our registered rules will be required in the next 24 months.
+A review of our registered rules will be undertaken in 2015.